jdferreira/data-processing-book/index.md

 ```

 ### Steps:

 1. Open the Excel file.
 Take special attention to the contents of this file and try to get familiar with the data it contains.
 This step is one of the most important to data processing, as it allows us to gain intuition about the information that we're dealing with.

+2. Remove the first row, which contains only the headers of the columns.
+(This first row is called "metadata" since it explains the data contained in the file but is not itself actual data.)

-2. Using Excel's functionalities, save the data in the CSV format using the name `metabolic_pathways.csv`.
+3. Using Excel's functionalities, save the data in the CSV format using the name `metabolic_pathways.csv`.

-3. Open the CSV file in a text editor (Notepad++) and study the file that you saved.
+4. Open the CSV file in a text editor (Notepad++) and study the file that you saved.
 For example, determine what character is used to separate the various fields of the data, whether the fields are delimited and how, etc.

-4. Let's create a Python script to read the CSV file and print the name of each pathway.
+5. Let's create a Python script to read the CSV file and print the name of each pathway.
     a.
 Create an empty file and save it as `module1.py` on the same folder where the `metabolic_pathways.csv` file is.
     Do not forget the `.py` ending, as this instructs the computer that the file is a Python script.

     b.
 Copy and paste the following code to your file:
     ```python
         import csv

         f = open('metabolic_pathways.csv')   # Open the file

-        paths = csv.reader(f, delimiter=???) # Create a CSV reader object for path in paths: # For each pathway ... print ???      # ... print its name
+        paths = csv.reader(f, delimiter=???) # Create a CSV reader object

+        for path in paths: # For each pathway ... print ???      # ... print its name
     ```

     c.
 Replace all the green question mark place-holders (`???`) with appropriate Python code.

-5. Run the Python script and observe the output.
+6. Run the Python script and observe the output.
 Does it correspond to what you were expecting to see?

-6. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, so that you can use it in the next module.
+7. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, so that you can use it in the next modules.
 For example, send it to you by email or upload it to Dropbox.

-7. Submit your code and the answers to the quiz below to moodle.
+8. Submit your code and the answers to the quiz below to moodle.

 ### Quiz:
 1. How would you change the Python code to print the class of each pathway instead of its name?